tytydraco/yessleep/out/The_Butter_Ghost.md

 “We all are,” I said.
 “I say we get the fuck out of here and get to a neighbor’s place.”

-“Good idea,” Lucia replied, “come on, we can leave through here.”
+“Good idea,” Juna replied, “come on, we can leave through here.”

 She placed her hand on the knob, then stopped.